unin-able/player_motion-1.20.6/README.md

 # Player Motion
 Player Motion is an explosion-based library that uses subtick timing to ensure that only one player is pushed by the blast without any side effects.

+Credit to [@BigPapi13](https://github.com/BigPapi13/Delta) for making the original library this is based on.

 ## How to use

 ### Launching a player where in a specific direction